streetfurkout/FinancialTracker/README.md

 ## Description of the Project

 I created this application to can help people about their transactions.
-If they would use this app, they can follow their payments and deposits easily.
+They can follow their payments and deposits easily.
 They can display their monthly, yearly or date based transactions too.
 ![Class Diagram](path/to/your/class_diagram.png)

 ## User Stories

+- As a user, I want to enter my financial data.
-- As a user, I want to be able to follow my all transactions (should include monthly, yearly or whenever I want) so that the application can process it easily.
+- As a user, I want to be able to follow my all transactions (should include monthly, yearly)
+- so that the application can process it easily.

 ## Setup
 No additional set up needed.